DeDe Lind

 DeDe Lind (born Diane Gayle Lind) was an American glamour model famous for her appearance in Playboy magazine as the Playmate of the Month for August 1967.

 Biography

 Playboy

 Lind's photographer friend, Leon, talked her into testing for Playboy.
 At 19, she was selected to be the Playboy Playmate for August 1967.
 The photography was done by Mario Casilli.
 Lind received more fan mail than any other Playboy Playmate in history.

 Lind's color likeness traveled to space.
-The November 1969 Playboy calendar photo of Lind was on Apollo XII.
+The November 1969 Playboy calendar photo of Lind was on Apollo 12.
 The ground crew for the mission stashed the photo, which they labeled "MAP OF A HEAVENLY BODY" inside a locker aboard the command module Yankee Clipper.
-Astronaut Richard Gordon, the commander of the Yankee Clipper, put the photo up for auction in 2011 for a minimum bid of US$1000.
+Astronaut Richard Gordon, the command module pilot of the Yankee Clipper, put the photo up for auction in 2011 for a minimum bid of US$1000.
 The winning bid was for US$21,013.20.